-Law Firms are often the target of cybersecurity threats.
+Law Firms are often the target of law firm cyber threats.
 The firms are targets because they store sensitive data and communicate confidential information.
 As per the 2020 ABA Legal Technology Survey, it was recorded that 22% of law firms were cyber attacked.

-The percentage of cybersecurity threats to law firms are:
+The percentage of law firm cyber threats are:

 - Firms with 2-9 attorneys-17%